-Brake Drums, Shoes, and Linings.
-Brake drums are located on each end of the vehicle's axles.
+Brake Drums, Shoes, Pads and Linings.
+Brake drums, shoes, pads and linings are located on each end of the vehicle's axles.
 The wheels are bolted to the drums.
 The braking mechanism is inside the drum.
 To stop, the brake shoes and linings are pushed against the inside of the drum.
 This causes friction, which slows the vehicle (and creates heat).
 The heat a drum can take without damage depends on how hard and how long the brakes are used.
 Too much heat can make the brakes stop working.

 S-cam Brakes.
-When you push the brake pedal, air is let into each brake chamber.
+When you push the brake pedal, air is let into each brake chamber/air pod/brake can/brake cannister/brake booster/pancake/brake caliper.
 Air pressure pushes the rod out, moving the slack adjuster, thus twisting the brake camshaft.
 This turns the s-cam (so called because it is shaped like the letter "S").
 The s-cam forces the brake shoes away from one another and presses them against the inside of the brake drum.
 When you release the brake pedal, the s-cam rotates back and a spring pulls the brake shoes away from the drum, letting the wheels roll freely again.
 See Figure 5.2.

 Wedge Brakes.
-In this type of brake, the brake chamber push rod pushes a wedge directly between the ends of two brake shoes.
+In this type of brake, the brake chamber or air pod/brake can/brake cannister/brake booster/pancake/brake caliper push rod pushes a wedge directly between the ends of two brake shoes.
 This shoves them apart and against the inside of the brake drum.
 Wedge brakes may have a single brake chamber, or two brake chambers, pushing wedges in at both ends of the brake shoes.
 Wedge type brakes may be self-adjusting or may require manual adjustment.